 - Avocado oil cooking spray, or your cooking spray of choice

 - Prepare Condiments (Optional): If using them, prepare homemade ketchup and homemade tartar sauce.
 Set the saucepan of ketchup somewhere to cool and cover and refrigerate tartar sauce until ready to serve.

 - Prepare the Chips: Add chopped potatoes to a large bowl.
 Add garlic-infused olive oil and toss with your hands to coat.
 Add salt and pepper and toss again to coat.
-Place the the air fryer basket in your Instant Pot Duo Crisp Air Fryer (or a comparable air fryer) and spray it with avocado oil cooking spray.
+Spray the air fryer basket with avocado oil cooking spray.
 Add the potatoes to the basket and evenly distribute.
-Add the air fryer lid to the Instant Pot Duo Crisp (or put your air fryer basket in your comparable air fryer).
+Add the air fryer lid to the Instant Pot Duo Crisp* (or put your air fryer basket in your comparable air fryer).
 Press the "Air Fry" button, set temperature to 400°F, set the timer for 7 minutes, and press the "Start" button (this procedure will differ for other air fryer models - consult your manual).
 Cook for 21 minutes at 400°F or until the chips are tender and golden brown, tossing the basket every 7 minutes.* Once cooked, pour the chips from the air fryer basket onto a baking sheet and keep them in a place to keep warm, such as an oven set to 200°F.

 - Prepare the Fish: Meanwhile, while the chips are cooking, dry the haddock fillets as best you can with paper towels and place on a cutting board.
 Using a sharp knife, carefully slice the fillets in half lengthwise to make 6 smaller fillets (which I refer to as “mini-fillets.)”